bilgin-kocak/reactnd-project-myreads/README.md

 ## Project Purpose:

 This project was built for the Udacity React Nanodegree Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.
+To see the deployed version of the app, [click here](https://inspiring-thompson-e19fa9.netlify.app/)

 ## Installation